maikherbig/AIDeveloper/README.md

 [Deploy a model using OpenCV](https://github.com/maikherbig/AIDeveloper/tree/master/Tutorial%20Deploy%20to%20OpenCV%20dnn)

 # Prerequisites
 Since version 0.0.6, standalone [executables](https://github.com/maikherbig/AIDeveloper/releases) of AIDeveloper are available.
-For Windows, a GPU-version is available that can detect and use NVIDIA GPUs (installation of CUDA is not required).
+For Windows, a GPU-version is available that can detect and use NVIDIA GPUs (installation of CUDA is NOT required).

 The script based version was tested using Python 3.9.10 on Windows and Mac.
 See below to find installation instructions.